-Essays will be graded for breadth and depth of understanding, originality of synthesis, quality of research, and clarity of expression (which includes grammar and spelling).
+Assessment and Grading Essays will be graded for breadth and depth of understanding, originality of synthesis, quality of research, and clarity of expression (which includes grammar, spelling and adherence to the formatting requirements).

 ➤ Grading schemes for midterm reports and term papers are attached to this document and form part of the syllabus.